DeepanshuSarawagi/Kubernetes/08-Networking/README.md

 ## 3. Network Namespaces:

 Network Namespaces in Linux are used by containers like Docker to isolate networks.
-When we create a network namespace, the containers can only see the processes run by it in it's namespaces.
+When we create a network namespace, the containers can only see the processes run by it in its namespaces.
 Although, the underlying host can see all the processes irrespective of who creates it.

 Below commands should be run to create network namespace: